TamaraJoniec/tech-and-beyond/public/content/blog/css-typography-best-practices.md

 ### Limit Font Families

 - No need to go mad – 2-3 font families max.
-- Usually, one for headings, one for body text, and maybe one for that ‘quirky’ section you insist on keeping.
+- Usually, one for headings, one for body text, and maybe one for that 'quirky' section you insist on keeping.

 ## Font Size and Responsiveness